 You can tell this decision saved time, and allowed the company to be creative with their product which likely increased interest and ultimately sales!
 Talk about not being a dum-dum!

-Also, just FYI; if you have any Dum-Dums wrappers left, send them in ASAP because (after nearly 70 years), Dum Dums lollipops will be ending its program to exchange wrappers for toys and prizes.
-The company’s mail in program, which began in 1953, will come to an end on May 31, 2020!
-(Sorry, that was yesterday, missed the timeline, but you could try!)
+Also, just FYI; if you have any Dum-Dums wrappers left, send them in ASAP because, after nearly 70 years, Dum Dums lollipops will be ending its program to exchange wrappers for toys and prizes.
+The company’s mail in program, which began in 1953, will come to an end on May 31, 2020.
+Sorry if you missed out on that timeline!

 No more regulation-size rubber baseball and metal wastebasket that could be acquired for 15 cents and 15 wrappers…the “Dum Dums Wastebasket Deal”.
 I’m sure you’ve seen, or even had one similar, to play basketball in your office space.

 Any legal decision is all about: what can be done to answer questions, solve problems, use time wisely, and make or save $$$ in a lawsuit.
 Because I work on the plaintiff or the defense side, my forensic work helps in any court case.
 Contact me and we can discuss your case.
 I’m here to help attorneys help their clients.

 If you want a dum dum, I’ll be happy to provide one to you on a stick.
 Do you agree watermelon flavor is tasty?!

 If you want an expert, I’ll be happy to send you information on retaining me as an expert.